 Automated peritoneal dialysis (APD)

-Automated peritoneal dialysis (APD) works on the same principles as CAPD, except that a machine is used to control the drainage of fluid.
-You fill the APD machine with fluid before you go to bed.
-As you sleep, the machine automatically performs a number of exchanges.
+You attach a bag filled with dialysate fluid to the APD machine before you go to bed.
+As you sleep, the machine automatically performs a number of fluid exchanges.

 During the night, an exchange can be temporarily interrupted if, for example, you need to get up to go to the toilet.

 Some people who have APD worry that a power cut or other technical problem could be dangerous.
 However, it is usually safe to miss one night’s worth of exchanges as long as you resume treatment within 24 hours.
 You'll be given the telephone number of a 24-hour hotline you can call if you experience any technical problems.

 Dialysis and pregnancy

-You should also let your electrical company know if you are using home haemodialysis or automated peritoneal dialysis.
+You should also let your electrical company know if you're using home haemodialysis or automated peritoneal dialysis.
 This is so they can treat you as a priority in the event that your electrical supply is disrupted.

-Page last reviewed: 01/10/2013
+Page last reviewed: 07/07/2015

-Next review due: 01/10/2015
+Next review due: 07/07/2017